No Time To Wait Website

 2. The complete content website went live on October 20th

 Since its launch, the website has received 70 registrations in 12 days.
-And with the current rate of registrations, we're predicting to get double the number in the next 24 days, i.e. 140 registrations Vs last year's registrations, totalling 120.
+With the current registration rate, we predict that the total will double in the next 24 days, reaching 140 registrations.
+In comparison, last year’s total registrations were 120.

 Next Steps